hmrc/customs-declarations-metrics/README.md

 # Customs Declarations Metrics

 The Customs Declarations Metrics service is used by customs-declarations and customs-notification to handle sending metrics to graphite.
-These metric events are persisted in a mongo collection associated with this service
+These metric events are persisted in a mongo collection associated with this service.

 ## Development Setup